Jim Gibbons (American politician)

 James Arthur Gibbons (born December 16, 1944) is an American attorney, aviator, geologist, hydrologist and politician who was the 28th Governor of Nevada from 2007 to 2011.
-A member of the Republican Party, he was previously the U.S. representative for Nevada's 2nd congressional district from 1997 to 2006.
+A member of the Republican Party, he previously served as the U.S. representative for Nevada's 2nd congressional district from 1997 to 2006.

 Following his service in the United States Air Force, Gibbons served as vice commander of the Nevada National Guard from 1990 to 1996.
 He unsuccessfully ran for governor of Nevada in 1994, losing to incumbent Bob Miller.
 Two years later he successfully ran for the House of Representatives, where he represented Nevada's 2nd congressional district from 1997 to 2006.
 Gibbons again ran for governor in 2006, defeating Democratic nominee Dina Titus in the election.

-Gibbons term as governor was dominated by the Great Recession, which hit Nevada particularly hard.
+Gibbons' term as governor was dominated by the Great Recession, which hit Nevada particularly hard.
 In response he cut funding for state services by 5%, but this ended up causing a budget crisis.
 Nevada experienced an economic slowdown, steep budget cuts, and high taxes during Gibbons's governorship.
 Afterwards he ranked among the worst governors in the United States.
 Gibbons attempted to run for reelection in 2010, losing the Republican nomination to federal judge Brian Sandoval, who later won the election.

 Early life and education

 Gibbons was born in Sparks, Nevada.
 He was raised in The Church of Jesus Christ of Latter-Day Saints.
 Gibbons interrupted his studies at the University of Nevada, Reno, during the Vietnam War to serve in the United States Air Force (1967–1971).
-During his time in college he was a member of Sigma Nu Fraternity.
+During his time in college he was a member of Sigma Nu fraternity.
 He also attended Southwestern Law School in Los Angeles, California and the University of Southern California for post-graduate studies.
 A graduate of the U.S. Air Force Air Command and Staff College and the Air War College, he joined the Nevada Air National Guard in 1975 and served as its vice commander from 1990 to 1996, participating in the first Gulf War.
-During his military career, Gibbons earned nineteen service medals, including the Legion of Merit and Distinguished Flying Cross.
-In civilian life, he has worked as a lawyer in private practice, an airline pilot for both Western Airlines and Delta Air Lines, and as a hydrologist and a geologist.